biwe/Machine-Learning-Code/README.md

 # We can share any code about ML.

 # I think this is a good way to improve the ability of code.
-# It is a good coding style to add some key comment.
+# It is a good coding style to add some key comments.
 Please remember this!!!

 # So have fun !!!